oskardudycz/event-driven.io/content/posts/2026-02-16--cloudflare_d1_transactions_and_tradeoffs/index.en.md

 They do it by exposing the database API through HTTP API, for instance [PostgREST](https://docs.postgrest.org/en/v14/).
 This gives them easier management around throughput, security, etc., as each call is made as an HTTP request through the exposed API.

 Yet, that kills some options like: ekhm, transactions.
 The challenge with transactions is that they don't scale (that's why [MongoDB is WebScale](https://www.youtube.com/watch?v=b2F-DItXtZs)).
 They don't scale, as you'd need to open a transaction, do some freehand operations, and then commit or rollback.
-That means you need to keep a connection open during that time.
+That means (typically) you need to keep a connection open during that time.
 If you're building SaaS, it's a no-go, because sneaky users would open it for a few hours, do crazy stuff, and kill your SaaS resources' utilisation.

 But, boy, aren't transactions one of the selling points of relational databases?
 They do, so how to proceed?